 All teen drivers must carry proof of insurance at all times, obey all traffic laws, and should not drink and drive, ever.

 If the driver violates any of the above restrictions he will lose his license for a set amount of time to be determined by the courts.
 He will also have to perform community service, pay fines, lose points on his license, and insurance carriers will choose not to cover you, which means, you will not be allowed to drive on Colorado roads, period.
+If you are ever in these position an auto accident attorney St Petersburg is best option for you to get help.

 Colorado Cell Phone Use/Texting While Driving Laws